Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 When using the `NetworkObject.TrySetParent` or `NetworkObject.TryRemoveParent` methods, the `WorldPositionStays` parameter is synchronized with currently connected and late joining clients.
 When removing a child from its parent, use the same `WorldPositionStays` value that you used to parent the child.
 More specifically, when `WorldPositionStays` is false, this applies.
 However, if you're using the default value of `true`, this isn't required (because it's the default).

 When the `WorldPositionStays` parameter in `NetworkObject.TrySetParent` is the default value of `true`, this will preserve the world space values of the child `NetworkObject` relative to the parent.
-However, sometimes you might want to only preserve the local space values (that is, pick up an object that only has some initial changes to the child's transform when parented).
-Through a combination of `NetworkObject.TrySetParent` and `NetworkBehaviour.OnNetworkObjectParentChanged` you can accomplish this without the need for a NetworkTransform.
+However, sometimes you might want to only preserve the local space values (pick up an object that only has some initial changes to the child's transform when parented).
+Through a combination of `NetworkObject.TrySetParent` and `NetworkBehaviour.OnNetworkObjectParentChanged` you can accomplish this without the need for a NetworkTransform component.
 To better understand how this works, it's important to understand the order of operations for both of these two methods:

 **Server-Side**